-COURSE DESCRIPTION: This is GER 2300 (still GER 2200 in Spring 2017): Online Intermediate German.
-Like the GER 1125-GER 1126 "Discover German" beginning sequence, this 3-credit intermediate course is web-based and offered on a distancelearning format.
+COURSE DESCRIPTION: This is GER 2225: Online Intermediate German.
+Like the GER 1125-GER 1126 "Discover German" beginning sequence, this 3-credit intermediate course is web-based and offered on a distance-learning format.
 There are no classroom meetings.
 The course provides instructional and practice materials in various forms that allow students to learn on their own.
 Thanks to the collaborative tools in Canvas, students do a considerable part of their course work in groups to which they will be assigned.
-These groups have weekly assignments and meet biweekly with their instructor for short feedback sessions in one of the Conference rooms in Canvas.
-Therefore, students have to keep the two periods as indicated in the Registrar's course listing page (Spring 2017: $M \mid Period 7 - 8$, 1:55 PM - 3:50 PM) free for the meetings with the instructor.
+These groups have weekly assignments and meet biweekly with their instructor for short feedback sessions in Zoom at a time to be arranged.

-GER 2300 is an online version of the classroom GER 2200 Intermediate German.
-However, whereas GER 2200 is designed as a continuation of the regular classroombased GER 1130 and GER 1131, GER 2300 is designed as an online continuation of the online beginning German sequence GER 1125 and GER 1126 ("Discover German").
-GER 2300 has the advantage of preparing students for the online course-format of some upper-division level online German courses that are currently in development.
-Students need to know that either GER 2200 or GER 2300 will serve perfectly well to prepare students for all upper division German courses at UF, but if you enjoy and benefit from a more flexible online learning format, and have self-discipline in your study habits, you will find GER 2300 "Online Intermediate German" a good choice.
+GER 2225 is an online version of the classroom GER 2200 Intermediate German.
+However, whereas GER 2200 is designed as a continuation of the regular classroom-based GER 1130 and GER 1131, GER 2225 is designed as an online continuation of the online beginning German sequence GER 1125 and GER 1126 ("Discover German").
+GER 2225 has the advantage of preparing students in an online working environment for the Online German Studies Minor: https://sites.clas.ufl.edu/songs/the-online-german-minor/. course-format of some upper-division level online German courses that are currently in development.
+Students need to know that either GER 2200 or GER 2225 will serve perfectly well to prepare students for all upper division German courses at UF, but if you enjoy and benefit from a more flexible online learning format, and have self-discipline in your study habits, you will find GER 2225 "Online Intermediate German" a good choice.

-If you have taken any one-year-long beginning German sequence elsewhere (i.e. 10 total credit hours of beginning German), you may take GER 2300.
-However, you should be aware that GER 2300 is designed principally as a continuation of UF's Online "Discover German" Sequence.
-Students with some experience and familiarity with online language-culture instruction may find it easiest to adapt to the online format of GER 2300.
+If you have taken any one-year-long beginning German sequence elsewhere (i.e. 10 total credit hours of beginning German), you may take GER 2225.
+However, you should be aware that GER 2225 is designed principally as a continuation of UF's Online "Discover German" Sequence.
+Students with some experience and familiarity with online language-culture instruction may find it easiest to adapt to the online format of GER 2225.
 However, some students may find the online format different and challenging if they are not used to self-directed language-culture study.